Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

 hardware, the **nShield Connect**, with the Chain Core programming interface.

+To begin using the Thales nShield Connect with Chain Core, you must have the following files supplied by Chain:
+- `xprvseemodule.sxf`, the firmware (or “SEE machine”) to be signed and loaded into the HSM;
+- `userdata.bin`, a file of associated data to be signed and loaded into the HSM;
+- `xprvseetool`, a Linux binary for creating a key in the HSM suitable for use in Chain Core;
+- `signerd`, a Linux binary implementing a server for responding to transaction-signing requests.

+You must also perform the following steps:

 -  Set up the HSM(s) and the client host(s) according to the directions from Thales
    - Install CodeSafe software on client host(s)